SCOR respects your privacy and undertakes to protect your personal data. SCOR processes your data in a fair and transparent manner.

 In a similar manner, SCOR may also pass some Personal Data on to its own Retrocessionaires.

-In connection with the Insurer-Reinsurer relationship or the Reinsurer-Retrocessionaire relationship, SCOR will engage in a variety of exchanges of information including, but not limited to, letters, emails, contractual reporting and other similar activities that necessarily may include Personal Data relating to Insured(s) or business-related Personal Data related to employees of the Insurers, Reinsurers and Retrocessionaires.
+In relation to its reinsurance, insurance and asset management activities, SCOR will engage in a variety of exchanges of information including, but not limited to, letters, emails, contractual reporting and other similar activities that necessarily may include Personal Data relating to Insured(s) or business-related Personal Data related to employees of the Insurers, Reinsurers, Retrocessionaires, other clients or third parties.

 In addition, SCOR has employees, contractors, interns and other similar types of workers.
 In the course of its professional relationship with its workers, SCOR will come into possession of Personal Data concerning those workers.
 SCOR also receives information from prospective workers such as curriculum vitae (CV), resumes, letters of interest and other similar documentation and therefore SCOR also possesses Personal Data about such prospective workers.